Betty's House . . . Life After MS

 Just beneath the surface of our being each one of us has a unique self-healing ability.
 It is somewhat like a built-in self-repair system that never sleeps.
 That ability is always knocking on the door of our consciousness, attempting to communicate with us.
 The secret to our ability to decipher this communication is in developing the ability to interpret that unique language.
 I call this communication ability our Internal Guidance System (IGS).

-I suppose everyone who lives with MS develops their own theory or theories about the cause or causes of MS. If dealing with MS, first with my mother for over 40 years, and now myself for the past over 18 years, plus many, many hundreds of hours studying everything I can get my hands on about not only MS but so-called autoimmune problems in general, classifies me as an expert, then I believe I am entitled to an opinion on what it is not, as well as what it is.
+I suppose everyone who lives with MS develops their own theory or theories about the cause or causes of MS. If dealing with MS, first with my mother for over 40 years, and then myself, plus many, many hundreds of hours studying everything I can get my hands on about not only MS but so-called autoimmune problems in general, classifies me as an expert, then I believe I am entitled to an opinion on what it is not, as well as what it is.

 Some of those common triggers are stressors of various kinds - psychological, environmental toxins, food allergies, physical traumas, etc. Sometimes it seems that several of these stressors being present at a given time, when an underlying predisposition exists, pushes the body "over the edge" and we end up with a diagnosis of MS. In other words, it is simply lifestyle related.
 As with many other physical disorders, MS is a demonstration of a body out of bio-chemical balance.
 The challenge, of course, is how to return our body to a state of perfect balance, or homeostasis.